kothekarvikram5/Sadguru-s-Amrit-Tulya-Tea-Shop/README.md

     This is the Deployment ready code for both API and UI for the website.

-    Please use 'update-database' in pckage manager console (PM) Window in Visual Studio to create database snapshot of the database that I used to run the application properly.
+    Please use 'update-database' in package manager console (PM) Window in Visual Studio to create database snapshot of the database that I used to run the application properly.